 An online public engagement activity that gets all kinds of people working in science (researchers, technicians, managers, private sector, public sector… everyone!) talking to school students all over Ireland.

 Scientists develop their communication skills, gain a fresh perspective on their work, and find out what young people think about science and the role of scientists.

-Apply now for the next event, running 4th–15th November during Science Week 2019
+Apply now for the next event, running 11–22 November during Science Week 2019